Southern African Renewable Investment and Growth (SOARING) Programme

 • The SOARING team has drafted a term-sheet that the Program team has drafted with a MFI based in Tanzania to support its plans.
 This would serve as a draft to also partner with and support additional (Micro-) Finance Institutions in the country.
 This arrangement would have the potential to benefit much more than 10 SMEs in Tanzania alone.

-• The SOARING program website is currently being set up and should be launched by the end of Q3 2025.
+• The website is in the process of being finalized by the external contractor and should be launched by the end of Q3 2025.

 Latest Update: